 - Indian Passport: Please apply at one of the VFS Global visa centers closest to your city in India.
 See all locations HERE

-- Non-Indian passport: Submit your application at the Estonian Embassy in New Delhi
+- Non-Indian passport (permanently living & working in India): Submit your application at the Estonian Embassy in New Delhi

 If you are a resident of and have the passport of the below countries, go to the designated Embassy of your country:

 - Afghanistan: Embassy of Estonia in New Delhi